COVID-19 Updates and Guidance > FAQs > Travel and study abroad

-The Centers for Disease Control and Prevention (CDC) has a COVID-19 Information for Travel website with the latest guidance and recommendations for countries around the world and risk levels.
+The Centers for Disease Control and Prevention (CDC) has a COVID-19 Information for Travel website with the latest guidance, including testing requirements for international travel and risk levels.
 With information changing so quickly worldwide, please check this site for the latest updates.

 DePaul's Study Abroad office is carefully and constantly monitoring the news regarding COVID-19 and how it may affect all of our study abroad locations.
 Some of the sources we are using include the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), the U.S. Department of State, global risk management resources designed for study abroad professionals, news and media outlets, benchmarking with peer institutions, and conversations with local partner institutions and contacts in our program locations.

 As situations arise, we are carefully considering each program on a case-by-case basis as we decide how to proceed.
 We